watarukumagai-git/opt/peer_review/no2/review_comment.md

 ## minor comment6 (Reference)
-The references written in Chinese may be selective, but it is preferable to cite references written in English for this journal.
+The references may be selective to those written in Chinese.
+I cannot understand and judge if the content is appropriate.
+It is preferable to cite references written in English for this journal.
 Please cite any references written in English that provides an equivalent basis if possible.
 Otherwise, please add "(in Chinese)" at the end of Chinese references.
 For example, "The authors: "title", journal, pages (year) (in Chinese)".

 # [Additional References]